indiaaeevans/flickr-photo-search-server/README.md

 # Ransom Note Generator
 ![ransom note example](https://user-images.githubusercontent.com/22288641/48041773-c2658f80-e14c-11e8-95b1-e43bcfc33141.png)

-The app will take a simple text input (letters only--numbers and symbols coming soon) and display it as a ransom note using photos hosted on Flickr.
+The app will take a simple text input (letters and numbers only--symbols coming soon) and display it as a ransom note using photos hosted on Flickr.

 # Background